 Its main job is to get urine from the bladder out of the body, and it passes through the pelvic floor to do this.
 The pathway is short, so bacteria don’t have to travel very far to get to your bladder.

-And when it does that, it starts multiplying.
+And when they do, they start multiplying.
 Think “You’re The One That I Want,” but instead of John Travolta, it's a burning sensation when you pee.

 Your urethra is next door neighbors with your anus.